thoas/stats/README.rst

 Negroni
 .......

-If you are using negroni_ you can implement the handler as middleware:
+If you are using negroni_ you can implement the handler as a simple middleware:

 .. code-block:: go